koitsu/game-internals/README.md

-# game-internals
+# Introduction

-Details of classic video game internals (with a focus on cheating)
+This repository is intended to be used for documenting internals about miscellaneous classic video games, with a strong focus on cheating (e.g. for creating Game Genie codes or the like).
+The information here can be used for general-purpose romhacking as well.